oskariorg/oskari-documentation/9 Configuration instructions/00150-HowToConfigureProperties.md

     # Supported locales, comma separated and default first
     oskari.locales=en_US,fi_FI,sv_SE

-The properties also setup various url links for search service, GIS metadata, print service, etc that needs to be modified to match the server environment.
+The properties also setup various url links for search service, CSW metadata, etc that needs to be modified to match the server environment.

 ### Environment variables